juliocesardiaz/Face2Face/README.md

 ### Future functions to be added
 * Allows group meetups in addition to two-person meetups.
 * Adds rating and commenting system for users to review each other.
-* Incorporates Google Map to show users clear directions on where to meet.
+* Incorporates Google Map APIs to show users clear directions on where to meet.

 ## Setup
 * Clone the project using the link provided on Github.